eigr/eigr.github.io/eigr_io/blog/2023-12-03-distributed-elixir-made-easy.md

 Just by applying this configuration, and having a container that has the application with the example we wrote in the start of the article, we should see the instances starting that should handle the clustering and all the heavy insfrastructure work for you.

-## How do we handle the state persistence?

-For each actor, you can set up a snapshot_timeout and a deactivate_timeout

-- **deactivate_timeout** is how much time in ms you want your actor to be hot in memory
+## Managing State Resilience with Spawn

+In the realm of Spawn, we prioritize the resilience of your application's state.
+Each actor in Spawn comes with configurable parameters, namely the snapshot_timeout and deactivate_timeout.
+Let's delve into these settings:

+- **deactivate_timeout** determines the duration (in milliseconds) your actor remains actively in memory, even when not in use.

-- **snapshot_timeout** is how often you want to save snapshots of your state in your storage
+- **snapshot_timeout** how frequently snapshots of your actor's state are saved in your persistent storage.

-After the actor is deactivated, either by the timeout or a k8s rollout we are correctly handling the lifecycle of each process and saving the state in the configured persistent storage.
+The magic unfolds after an actor is deactivated, triggered either by the specified timeout or during a Kubernetes rollout.
+In this scenario, Spawn meticulously manages the lifecycle of each process, ensuring that the state is gracefully saved in the configured persistent storage.

-We tuned our CRDs and signal handling in a way that you won't be losing data in rollouts or net-splits.

-## Why not just use a GenServer and handle clustering by myself?
+Here's the key assurance: even in the face of failures, crashes, or net-splits, Spawn guarantees that the state of your application will always revert to the last valid state.
+This means if an instance fails, another node seamlessly takes over from where it left off, ensuring the continuity and integrity of your application's data.
+Our meticulous tuning of Custom Resource Definitions (CRDs) and signal handling ensures that you won't lose data during rollouts or network partitions.

+With Spawn, you can confidently embrace a resilient state management model, where the reliability and consistency of your application's data are at the forefront of our design philosophy.

+## Unleashing Gains in Agility and Innovation with Spawn

+Beyond the facade of extensive configurations lies a treasure trove of advantages awaiting exploration.
+Spawn not only simplifies but significantly enriches your development experience.
+Imagine bidding farewell to the complexities of defining Kubernetes resources, the intricacies of rollouts, the considerations of HPA, and the worries of scalability, network configurations, and system integrity assessments.

+Spawn emerges as the driving force behind a newfound sense of agility and innovation.
+It liberates you from the burdensome aspects of infrastructure management, allowing you to redirect your focus towards what truly matters – crafting innovative solutions.
+Step into a future where complexities dissolve, and your journey into agile and innovative Elixir development begins with a resounding hello!

 If you choose to go down that path, you would need to address the following challenges: